cowhorse7/startup/notes.md

 an Interface defines a collection of params and types that an object must contain typescript may also warn of use of uninitialized vars vite knows how to use typescript w/o additional configuration

+app performance basically determines user satisfaction to prevent losing users, your app needs to load in about 1 second.
+Always measure and improve.
+Latency = the delay users experience between request and response Monitor these things especially:
+    browser app latency
+    network latency
+    service endpoint latency
+the browser lat is affected by: user's device, amount of data needing processing, and time complexity of processing algorithm